Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-marketplace/smart-contract.rst

 Build and deploy the smart contract
 ===================================

-The flow will be the same as the previous tutorials.
+The flow will be the same as in the previous tutorials.
 You will build the contract, deploy it, and then create an instance of it.
-While selling your NFTs there will be some additional steps.
+While selling your NFTs, there will be some additional steps.

 Now, you have the smart contract and helpers in your project’s folder.
 In that folder, create another one called ``dist/marketplace-contract`` for your output files.
-Then run the command below to build the contract and save the schema and Wasm file.
+Then run the command below to build the contract WASM module.
+Note that we embed the schema in the contract by using the ``--schema-embed`` option.

 .. code-block:: console

-    cargo concordium build --out dist/marketplace-contract/module.wasm.v1 --schema-out dist/marketplace-contract/schema.bin
+    cargo concordium build --out dist/marketplace-contract/module.wasm.v1 --schema-embed

 .. image:: images/build-sc.png
     :width: 75%

-Deploy the compiled Wasm file with the following command.
+Deploy the compiled WASM module with the following command.

 .. code-block:: console